Anjali-k27/Anjali-k27/README.md

 - 👋 Hi, I’m @Anjali-k27
 - 👀 I’m interested in crunching data, creating insightful interactive dashboards, building models and helping folks grow in their career
-- 🌱 I’m currently learning full stack data science
+- 🌱 I’m currently working as a data scientist in Accenture
 - 💞️ I’m looking to collaborate on data science / data analytics project
 - 📫 How to reach me : LinkedIN profile: https://www.linkedin.com/in/anjali-pandey-933a96167/